Modi'in-Maccabim-Re'ut: Titura/Horbat Tittora

+Crusader castle at Titura

 The ruins of a Crusader castle have been excavated at Titura/Tittora.
 The findings from the castle's courtyard, which has also been used as a kitchen, include various kitchenware as well as bronze and silver jewelry lost by the medieval female kitchen staff.

+Preservation efforts

+Lack of interest in archaeological sites during the construction of the new city led to the loss of important archaeological vestiges.
+Through the effort of several individual citizens, similar destruction was averted at Titura and Umm el-Umdan, with authorities taking over the preservation of the surviving sites, while the public actively included the Hasmonean antiquities into their annual Hanukkah rituals.

-Modern era
+Modern city (est. 1985-1996)

 The modern city was founded in the late 20th century.
 The city of Modi'in was built in the 1990s, and it was later merged with the nearby towns of Maccabim and Re'ut, which had been founded in the 1980s, to create the unified municipality of Modi'in-Maccabim-Re'ut.
-Modern Modi'in-Maccabim-Re'ut's municipal boundary encompasses a number of depopulated Palestinian villages: Ajanjul, Barfiliya, Bayt Shanna, Bir Ma'in, Al-Burj, Innaba, Khirbat al-Buwayra, Kharruba, and Al-Kunayyisa.
+After the 1948 Arab–Israeli War, modern Modi'in-Maccabim-Re'ut's municipal boundary encompasses a number of depopulated Palestinian villages: Ajanjul, Barfiliya, Bayt Shanna, Bir Ma'in, Al-Burj, Innaba, Khirbat al-Buwayra, Kharruba, and Al-Kunayyisa.

-In 1985, the construction of the town of Maccabim, which was led by the International Maccabi organization began, and the project of founding nearby Re'ut, led by an association of Israeli army officers, started in 1987.
+In 1985, the construction of the town of Maccabim, which was led by the International Maccabi World Union (MWU) organization began.
+The project of founding nearby Re'ut, led by an association of Israeli army officers, started in 1987.
 The towns were united into Maccabim-Re'ut in 1990.

 According to ARIJ, Israel confiscated land from two Palestinian villages for the construction of Maccabim, presently part of Modi'in-Maccabim-Re'ut: 1,499 dunams from Beit Sira and 471 dunams from Saffa.

 The cornerstone of Modi'in was laid in 1993.
 It was built as a modern planned city with high standards of urban planning.
 Environmental issues and future growth were taken into consideration from the early design stages.
 Large greenspaces were incorporated into the city's layout and comprise 50% of the area within the city limits.
 The city was opened for residency in 1996.

-In 2003, the Israeli Interior Ministry unified Modi'in and Maccabim-Reut into a single city.
+In 2003, the Israeli Ministry of Interior unified Modi'in and Maccabim-Re'ut into a single city.